Biden signs Ukraine bill, seeks $40B aid, in Putin rejoinder

 Despite their differences over Biden’s approach to foreign policy and perceived missteps in confronting Russia, when it comes to Ukraine the members of the House and Senate have held together to support the president's strategy.

-The lend-lease bill that Biden signed into law Monday revives the World War II era strategy to more quickly send military equipment to Ukraine.
-Launched under during World War II, it signaled the U.S. would become what Franklin D. Roosevelt called he "arsenal of democracy" helping Britain and the allies fight Nazi Germany.
+The lend-lease bill that Biden signed into law Monday revives the strategy to more quickly send military equipment to Ukraine.
+Launched during World War II, lend-lease signaled the U.S. would become what Franklin D. Roosevelt called the "arsenal of democracy" helping Britain and the allies fight Nazi Germany.

 Before signing the bill, Biden said “Putin’s war” was “once more bringing wanton destruction of Europe,” drawing reference to the significance of the day.